emostov/kusama-terminal/README.md

 ### Getting timestamp

-In Polkadot, the block is currently divided into two main parts, Header and Extrinsics.
+In Polkadot, the block is divided into two main parts, Header and Extrinsics.
 Extrinsics represent any information that is external to the blockchain.
 Because of the generalizablity of Polkadot, this means more then just signed transactions.
 There are three types of exrinsics: signed transactions (analogous to transaction in Bitcoin, Ethereum etc.), unsigned transactions (used for a few specific use cases, such as creating an account, where there cannot be a key holder), and inherents.

 For further refference on intrinsics consult [this page](https://substrate.dev/docs/en/next/conceptual/node/extrinsics) from substrate.dev.

 Inherents are added to the block by the author, and are simply accepted as true as long as they seem reasonable.
 They are not part of the normal transaction pool and are not gossiped.
 Instead they are just data points for a limited set of potential fields.
 The three most common inherents I encountered while looking through blocks for this project where ```set``` for time, ```final_hint``` for giving a hint of the best finalized block, and ```set_heads``` which includes canidate reciepts for parachain blocks (essentially minimized proofs of validity).

 ```javascript

 function getTimeInSeconds(block) {